superfly/docs/elixir/advanced-guides/connect-observer-to-your-app.html.md

 If you are using [asdf-vm](https://asdf-vm.com/) for managing your Elixir and Erlang versions, check out the [Erlang plugin's documentation](https://github.com/asdf-vm/asdf-erlang) for getting WxWidget support in your Erlang environment.
 This is required for using Observer.

-To test if WxWidgets and observer is working correctly on you local machine, try the following.
+To test if WxWidgets and observer are working correctly on you local machine, try the following.

 Start IEx: